My journey

 A new perspective

-Yet we don’t tolerate harmful behaviour from others - or ourselves.
-Love involves the courage to set respectful boundaries for the integrity of everyone - and to establish a healthy relationship.
+Cherishing doesn’t mean we tolerate harmful behaviour from others - or from ourselves.
+Caring involves the courage to engage respectful boundaries for the safety and dignity of everyone (including the person harming) to create a healthy relationship.

 Do you relate to my struggle?